Abhishek-Deshmukh/WEC/README.md

 This python script goes through the web-page and looks for words provided in the list, and if those words are found stores the email addresses on the page into a database.
 It then repeats the same for all links on the page.

-No it does not run forever it only goes a few layers in.
+No, it does not run forever it only goes a few layers in.

 ## Use cases